UniversalDependencies/docs/treebanks/tr_tuecl/index.md

 ## Acknowledgments

-This work was supported by COST Action CA21167 - Universality, diversity and idiosyncrasy in language technology (UniDive).
+This work was supported by COST Action CA21167 — Universality, diversity and idiosyncrasy in language technology ([UniDive](https://unidive.lisn.upsaclay.fr/)).
 We thank the Turkic UD working group for fruitful discussions of linguistic issues and annotation approaches.

 # Statistics of UD Turkish TueCL